brentmaxwell/MyActiveLife-wordpress/README.md

 # MyActiveLife
-Wordpress theme and plugin to track fitness data
+Wordpress theme and plugin to track activities, events, and travel and link with photos from third-party sites.